 - changes in eating patterns, such as sudden weight loss or gain

 - general lethargy or lack of energy

 - symptoms that are often related to emotional state (e.g., headaches, fatigue, stomach aches)

 - loss of ability to tolerate praise or rewards

 These examples do not take into account the many different psychological disorders that are commonly linked to suicide and suicide attempts.
 The more knowledge you have at your disposal, the better your chances of battling this terrible affliction.

-Suicide is a very serious matter, and should be treated as such in any attempt or conversation.
-If there is someone in your life dealing contemplating suicide, it’s important to seek immediate help and counseling, because treating this casually may lead to life altering changes for problems which will always have better solutions.
+Teenage suicide and substance abuse is a very serious matter, and should be treated as such in any attempt or conversation.
+If there is someone in your life dealing with contemplating suicide, it’s important to seek immediate help and counseling, because treating this casually may lead to life-altering changes for problems that will always have better solutions.